German Easter Traditions, Facts and Customs- Easter in Germany!

 Write to the Osterhase, Hanni Hase, at the German Osterpostamt

 Do you know someone who is excited about the Osterhase (Easter Bunny)?
 Why not get out some paper, pencil, and maybe some colorful markers, and let your little one write a letter to the Osterhase, Hanni Hase in Ostereistedt!
-The idea for an Easter Bunny Post Office came from an Advertising company in Hamburg back in 1982, as part of…
+The idea for an Easter Bunny Post Office came from an Advertising company in Hamburg in 1982 as part of the…

 German Easter Nest Tradition- From Germany to Texas